ethanburmane/yt2lp/README.md

 More information about uploading local files to Spotify can be found [here](https://support.spotify.com/us/article/local-files/)

 # Future Updates
-In future updates, support for multiple input videos and YouTube playlists will be added
+In future updates, support for multiple input videos and playlists will be added